Air Quality | Whole Home DehumidificationFebruary 20, 2018

 AC Repair | Electronic Control Failures

-Capacitors are used to improve the operating characteristics of a single phase motor such as fans and compressors.
+Capacitors are used to improve the operating characteristics of a single-phase motor such as fans and compressors.
 They draw a large voltage to get the HVAC system running and up to the desired output.
 Basically, the capacitor stores electricity ready to feed it to the solenoid.
 The more the capacitor is used, the quicker it will fail.
-As it ages, it holds fewer volts and eventually will fail all together.
+As it ages, it holds fewer volts and eventually will fail altogether.
 Replacement of the capacitor will get the HVAC system back up and running.

 The compressor and fan or blower controls are other electrical components that experience common failure within HVAC systems.
 These components are outside and use the outdoor air to transfer the heat off of the compressor coils.
 Some of the common electrical failures you may encounter are: short cycling, the fan can stop working or make loud noises, the blower motor seizes, and the compressor can freeze up or stop working, moisture in the compressor, overcharged or dirty compressor.
 None of these are easy to repair; you should consult with your local air conditioner service company before attempting these repairs.
 To prevent these types of electrical component failures, we recommend removing debris and dirt from the outdoor unit and preforming preventative maintenance seasonally.